CalebRotello/caleb.rotello.dev/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantum Algorithms
+  - Quantum Information Science
+  - NISQ Computing
   - Compilers
-  - Computational Complexity

 # Education to show in About widget
 education: